-TYPES OF DENTAL PORCELAINS USED FOR CROWNS – HOW ARE PORCELAIN CROWNS MADE?
+TYPES OF PORCELAIN CROWNS – HOW ARE THEY MADE?

 E Max is the newest cosmetic porcelain.
 It is both strong and has true-to-nature shade behavior and excellent light transmission for highly esthetic solutions.
 This is Dr. Fondriest’s new preferred ceramic system for anterior teeth.
 EMax is both biocompatible and has the long term wear characteristics like that of enamel.
 It can be used for minimally prepared veneers or crowns to as thin as 0.2mm.

 E Max is ideal for fabricating single-tooth restorations or complete smile makeovers.
 This ceramic two layer system (pressed coping and custom stacked superficial layer) produces highly esthetic results and is 2.5 to 3 times stronger than other glass-ceramic systems used today.

 When a more contemporary version of an all porcelain crown or veneer chips or fractures, it is likely that the break occurred in the superficial veneering porcelain.
 It is the veneering porcelain that is the weak link in all of these systems.
 E Max Monolithic does not have a veneering porcelain.
 Unlike the other systems, the EMax HT (high translucency) coping material can be used without a veneering layer due to improved optical characteristics.
 This coping material can be used alone to create beautiful and incredibly strong restorations.
 This restorative option is ideal for patients who are nightime bruxers or tooth grinders.